Spectrum Cellular Management

 Under 47 CFR 1.6100(b)(7) and FCC OET Bulletin 65, modifications are not eligible for Section 6409 streamlined processing if they result in material increases in RF emissions, changes to Maximum Permissible Exposure contours, new or expanded exclusion zones, changes to the environmental or human exposure footprint, or increased radiated output power using new or additional antennas.
 These criteria define substantial changes requiring full municipal review under 47 CFR 1.1310 and applicable environmental assessment procedures.
 In more than 90% of sites we have reviewed, the technical characteristics of the upgrade meet the federal definition of substantial change.

-Technical Compliance Gaps We Document
+The Technical Compliance Gaps We Document:

 The Self-Certification Gap